Yohanes-GR/alx-low_level_programming/0x02-functions_nested_loops/README.md

-please read the loop statemnts
+"please read the loop statemnts"